sgrijpink/final-assignment-getting-and-cleaning-data/README.md

-### Introdcution
+### Introduction

 One of the most exciting areas in all of data science right now is wearable computing.
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The goal for this project is to download and clean one of the publicly available wearable data sets.

 ### The data

 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
-A full description is available at the site where the data was obtained:
+A full description is available at the site:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones